-I get requests every year to do an instant replay on this one!
+I get requests every year to do an instant replay on this one.

 Glory to the Grill!

-If you’re considering a covered outdoor kitchen there are two general approaches.
+If you’re considering a timber frame covered outdoor kitchen there are two general approaches.
 One is to keep it super simple: a grill or an open fire pit, maybe a smoker with some camp chairs.
 Our Patio Shade Structure could work nicely for this concept.
-At the other end of the spectrum is a complete covered outdoor kitchen with a sink, refrigerator, stove, and the full range of grilling options.
+At the other end of the spectrum is a completely covered outdoor kitchen with a sink, refrigerator, stove, and a full range of grilling options.
 I’ve wanted to build one of these for years, which is part of the motivation for the Covered Outdoor Kitchen kit, the one I call the “G2G: Glory to the Grill!”
 I secretly figured that if we designed and engineered it, I’d finally end up building it!

 What’s the big attraction of an outdoor kitchen?
 Well, part of it is the caveman romance of cooking over a wood fire, and then there’s sheer practicality of minimal cleanup when grilling direct to flame.
 And of course, some dishes can only be prepared in the open air, like barbecued Thanksgiving turkey, and my favorite, the “Eisenhower Steak,” a 4″ thick boneless ribeye, dusted with a coffee, ancho chile, salt, pepper, and brown sugar mixture, then grilled directly on a bed of hot coals at about 1,000 degrees.
 No way you can do that inside.
-My wife loves the G2G concept, because it’s a guy thing—the boys can head outdoors with their martinis, loud voices, and bad jokes while she and the ladies get on with their part of the meal in peace.
+My wife loves the G2G concept because it’s a guy thing – the boys can head outdoors with their martinis, loud voices, and bad jokes while she and the ladies get on with their part of the meal in peace.